How to use your concessionary Diamond Travelcard

 You cannot use your pass in taxis or on trains.

-South Gloucestershire Council will provide, on application, a companion pass to severely disabled residents who can only access local bus services with the assistance of a traveling companion.
+South Gloucestershire Council will provide, on application, a companion pass to severely disabled residents who can only access local bus services with the assistance of a travelling companion.

-The companion bus pass will have a letter C on it and entitles the companion to free bus travel when traveling with the bus pass holder on journeys that start within South Gloucestershire.
+The companion bus pass will have a letter C on it and entitles the companion to free bus travel when travelling with the bus pass holder on journeys that start within South Gloucestershire.

 Any journey that starts outside the Local Authority area, travel companions maybe required to pay a fare.
-It does not need to be the same traveling companion on all journeys.
+It does not need to be the same travelling companion on all journeys.

 Is there anything wrong with this page?